 Help me do it by myself!

-If you want to learn more about Practical Life activities I urge you to read this article I wrote: Montessori Practical Life Activities Explained.Opens in a new tab.
+If you want to learn more about Practical Life activities I urge you to read this article I wrote: Montessori Practical Life Activities Explained.
+I discuss the surprising benefits and how to teach these lessons at home.

 #3 Acknowledging and supporting the sensitive period for movement